FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 Radio Settings
 ~~~~~~~~~~~~~~

-The procedure for getting two ZIPRs to communicate entails making sure certain settings on both radios match, and then turning them on.
-The communication is automatic.
+The procedure for getting two ZIPRs to communicate entails making sure certain settings on both radios match.
+Then communication will happen automatically.
+To test for communication, ping the IP address of one radio with the other.
+If you get a response, then they're talking.
+Also the CD and TX lights will flash green when communication is established.

-In each ZIPR, go to FreeWave CLI to set the following configuration values.
+In each ZumLink IPR, go to FreeWave CLI to set the following configuration values:

-**Warning:** If both radios are within close distance to each other (a foot or less) the txPower needs to be turned down, otherwise hardware damage may occurr.
+**Warning:** If both radios are within close distance to each other (a foot or less) the txPower needs to be turned down, otherwise **hardware damage may occurr**.

 =============================  ====================================================================
 **Setting Field**              **Value**